Customizing an aircraft with STK Aviator

 Here you’ll be able to review the current definitions for the various segments of flight including climb, cruise, and descent.
-With a spec sheet as your reference, you can easily tweak the values you want to make the definition in STK more representative of your aircraft.
+With a brochure as your reference, you can easily tweak the values you want to make the definition in STK more representative of your aircraft.
 Aviator takes this information into account when you create a route and will determine if the route you are creating is physically achievable.
 If you have a 3D model of your aircraft, you can set that as well to be shown by default any time you create an aircraft of this type in a scenario.

 With just a few steps, you’ll now have a model of your aircraft that flies more realistically than the default airliner’s flight profile.